chiubaca/notes/permanent-notes/everest-basecamp.md

 Our Sherpas at the time didn't tell us.
 But this would be one of the hardest treks of the trip.
 Blissfully unware we would ascend over 1000m today.
 The route was steep and treacherous in places.
 In hindsight it was genius move by our Sherpas to not let us know how tough this route would be.

 The reward was arriving at the largest settlement along the course.
 Namche Bazaar.
-Here we would spend two day acclimatising to the altitude
+Here we would spend two days acclimatising to the altitude.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8779392541" data-style="standard"></div>